qinkejiu/mygo/README.md

 - Historical READMEs (Phase 1–4 plans and the previous monolithic README) now live in `docs/arxiv/mygo_archive.md` for reference or citation in arXiv write-ups.
 - Templates, helper IP, and additional notes sit under `internal/backend/templates/` and `docs/`.

+## Known Issues

+- `tests/e2e/phi_loop` is a minimized workload that still triggers the current lack of phi lowering in the MLIR backend.
+Running the Verilog emission command documented in `docs/phi-repro.md` reproduces the failure until phis are lowered to concrete SSA values.

 For architectural or research deep dives, start with the archived document above; keep this README handy for daily work and onboarding.